gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 An action is a payload of information to send data from our application to our store.

 An action is usually composed by a `type` and a `payload` and they describe what happened.
-Enforcing that every change is described as an action lets us have a clear understanting of what is going on in the app.
+Enforcing that every change is described as an action lets us have a clear understanding of what is going on in the app.

 In this file, we will write the actions that will call the respective mutations: